-Double Up: Bring twice as much clothes and undergarments than you normally would.
+Double Up: Bring twice as many clothes and undergarments as you normally would.
 You will be showering a few times a day and changing clothes just as often.
-You will return to your hotel, soaking wet.
-I would budget having two to three different outfits for each day depending on how much time you expect to spend outdoors.
+You will return to your hotel soaking wet.
+I would budget having two to three different outfits for each day, depending on how much time you expect to spend outdoors.

-Lightweight Pants not Shorts: Believe it or not, loose or baggy full-length pants make more sense to pack versus shorts.
+Lightweight Pants, Not Shorts: Believe it or not, loose or baggy full-length pants make more sense to pack than shorts.
 Pants shield your skin from sun, mosquitoes (and other critters), and make it easier to sightsee.
-Several temples and national monuments in Southeast Asia have dress codes banning men and women from wearing shorts or even ankle length capri pants.
+Several temples and national monuments in Southeast Asia have dress codes banning men and women from wearing shorts or even ankle-length capri pants.
 Forget denim fabrics—you will wilt and maybe pass out from heat exhaustion in them.
 Think lightweight khakis instead.
 Try to find the most paper-thin fabrics possible in light colors.

-Flip flops: Visiting temples and other monuments in Southeast Asia often requires you to remove your shoes before entering, in a show of respect.
-To spare yourself having to deal with sneakers or shoes with laces, bring comfortable slide in shoes like flip-flops to make things easier.
+Flip-Flops: Visiting temples and other monuments in Southeast Asia often requires you to remove your shoes before entering, in a show of respect.
+To spare yourself having to deal with sneakers or shoes with laces, bring comfortable slide-in shoes, such as flip-flops, to make things easier.
 Keep a pair of socks in your purse or backpack to slip on so you don’t take your tour in bare feet.

-Hats and umbrellas: The heat was so bad at one point that I had to take out my umbrella to help protect me from the sun.
-Large brim hats are also an option if you don’t want to carry around umbrellas.
+Hats and Umbrellas: The heat was so bad at one point that I had to take out my umbrella to help protect me from the sun.
+Large-brim hats are also an option if you don’t want to carry umbrellas around.